Adiabatic freezing of long-range quantum correlations in spin chains: Detecting anisotropy transition

-Let us now consider the adiabatic freezing of long-range quantum discord in the considered spin chain, with anisotropy in the bulk Hamiltonian, by varying the end couplings.
-The anisotropy in the bulk, introduces changes in the freezing characteristics of $\cal{D}_L(\rho_{1N})$.
-The frozen quantum discord value ($\cal{D}_L^f$) increases with $\gamma$ upto a certain value of $\gamma$, that depends on $N$, and then decreases.
-See inset of Fig. \ref{fig:4}.
-Interestingly, the behavior of freezing length ($l_f$), under variation of $\gamma$, undergoes a transition that can detect the anisotropy transition in the spin system.
-This allows us to define an anisotropy transition order in terms of the system parameters and the freezing length.
-This can be seen as follows.
-We evaluate the freezing length, $\l_f$, as $\lambda_1$ is varied, for a fixed $\lambda_2$. $l_f$ can therefore be seen as a function of $\lambda_2$.
-The anisotropy transition in the system at $\gamma = 0$ driven by the change in the anisotropy parameter, $\gamma$, can be detected by using $\lambda_2 -l_f$ as the order parameter.
-One observes that the order parameter, $\lambda_2 -l_f$, sharply decreases as the anisotropy parameter is increased beyond a system-size-dependent threshold value ($\gamma^N_c$).
+Interestingly, {the freezing interval, $l_f$} undergoes a transition that can detect the anisotropy transition at $\gamma = 0$ in the bulk spin system.
+This allows us to define an anisotropy transition order in terms of the system parameters and {the freezing interval $l_f$}.
+This can be seen as follows. {We evaluate $\l_f$ for different values of $\lambda_1$, and a fixed $\lambda_2$.
+By using $\lambda_2 -l_f$ as the order parameter, one can detect the $\gamma$--transition in the system at $\gamma = 0$, driven by changes in the anisotropy parameter.
+The order parameter $\lambda_2 -l_f$ is finite for anisotropic systems and vanishes at $\gamma$ = 0.} {Further, one observes that $\lambda_2 -l_f$ sharply decreases as $\gamma$ is increased beyond an $N$-dependent threshold value ($\gamma^N_c$).
 It is observed that as $N$ is increased upto certain values, the critical parameter $\gamma^N_c \to 0$.
-Hence, for large but finite $N$, transition in $\lambda_2 -l_f$ at $\gamma^N_c$ captures the anisotropy transition of the class of quantum spin models described by the Hamiltonian in Eq. \ref{Ham}.
-Further, the order parameter $\lambda_2 -l_f$ is finite for anisotropic systems and vanishes at $\gamma$ = 0.
-The observed transition is shown in Fig. \ref{fig:4}.
+Hence, for large but finite $N$, transition in $\lambda_2 -l_f$ at $\gamma^N_c$ captures the $\gamma$--transition of the class of quantum spin models described by the Hamiltonian in Eq.~(\ref{eq:ham3}).
+The observed transition is shown and described in Fig.~\ref{fig:4}. }